Yoma danio

-The yoma danio (Danio feegradei) is a fish in the family Cyprinidae, a species of danio from Myanmar.
+The yoma danio (Danio feegradei) is a species of freshwater ray-finned fish belonging to the family Danionidae.
+This species of danio is from Myanmar.
 It can grow up to 8 cm in length.

 Although discovered by Hora in 1937, it was first exported in 2005.

 These fish has an exceptional ability for jumping.
 It can jump vertically to a height of over a foot (0.3 m) and may jump in this manner repeatedly.

 The Yoma danio is quite variable in appearance, with some specimens developing black bars.